vishalBindal/vehicle-routing/README.md

 pip install falcon cython gunicorn gunicorn vrp_api -b :16000 --reload
 ```
-You can replace 16000 with any other port of your choice

 - Open index.html in your browser.
 Enter the values and click on 'generate results'.